-With a commitment to equal access of facilities, activities and programs, Navarro College provides reasonable and appropriate accommodations for qualified students with regard to disabilities and with regard to an identified potential for success in higher education as defined in Section 504 of the Amended Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
-Such disabilities include, but are not limited to, speech impairments, hearing impairments, visual impairments, learning disorders, and other identified handicaps.
+With a commitment to equal access to facilities, activities and programs, Navarro College provides reasonable and appropriate accommodations for eligible students who are currently enrolled with regard to disabilities and with regard to an identified potential for success in higher education as defined in Section 504 of the Amended Federal Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Students requesting special accommodations must adhere to the following guidelines as per institutional policy set forth by the Navarro College Board of Trustees:

-- Students should make requests for accommodations at least two weeks in advance of expected services and up to 30 days for profound disabilities.
-It is highly recommended that students allow this sufficient time prior to the first day of class for greater likelihood of academic success that semester. - A request for accommodation is considered on an individual basis once a completed application is submitted along with current and complete documentation of the disability as per an appropriate licensed professional such as a medical doctor.
-Admission Review and Dismissal (ARDs) or Individual Education Plan (IEPs) are not valid documents for this purpose.
-Additionally, for documentation to be considered "current" in indicating the need for reasonable and appropriate accommodations, the following limits are set: - ~Learning Disability: For adult students (>20 years of age) documentation must be no more than five years old; 17 to 20 year old students must have documentation that is no more than three (3) years old. - ~Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder (ADD/ADHD): Documentation must not be older than three (3) years. - ~Psychiatric Disorder: Documentation must be no more than six (6) months old; beyond this, a letter updating current status and rationale for requested modifications must be submitted.
+A student who would like to be considered for disability services must request services themselves through the disability services office at least four (4) weeks prior to the beginning of the semester.
+It is highly recommended that students allow this sufficient time prior to the first day of class for greater likelihood of academic success that semester.

+A request for accommodation is considered on an individual basis once a completed application is submitted along with current and complete documentation from an appropriate, qualified professional who has particular expertise in the area of the condition/disability.
+Admission Review and Dismissals (ARDs) or Individual Education Plans (IEPs) are not valid documents for this purpose.
+Additionally, for documentation to be considered "current" in indicating the need for reasonable and appropriate accommodations, the following limits are set:

+- Learning Disability: For adult students (>20 years of age) documentation must be no more than five years old; 17 to 20 year old students must have documentation that is no more than three (3) years. - Attention Deficit Disorder/Attention Deficit Hyperactivity Disorder (ADD/ADHD): Documentation must not be older than three (3) years. - Psychiatric Disorder: Documentation must be no more than six (6) months old; beyond this, a letter updating current status and rationale for requested modifications must be submitted.

-•Students should submit all paperwork to the appropriate office at the Gooch One Stop Student Center on the Corsicana campus; however, applications are available at all campus locations.
-Currently, services are coordinated through two offices in Corsicana:
+Students should submit all paperwork to the student support services office in the Gooch One-Stop Center on the Corsicana campus; however, applications for services and procedures forms are available from counselors at all campus locations and on the college Web site under disability services.